jonathan-manzano/db-ml-final-project-cs133sp24-sjsu/README.md

-What are you going to be predicting?
+1. What are you going to be predicting?
-Machine learning on this dataset will try to predict whether a child has autism spectrum disorder (ASD).
-By looking at the relation between diagnosed ASD and the scores provided in the dataset, will try to factor in regional differences to account for cultural differences when diagnosing children with ASD.
+Machine learning on this dataset will try to predict whether a child has autism spectrum disorder (ASD) by looking at the relation between diagnosed ASD and the scores provided in the dataset, will try to factor in regional differences to account for cultural differences when diagnosing children with ASD.

-What geographical-based information are you going to use (or can you add) for the map visualization?
+2. What geographical-based information are you going to use (or can you add) for the map visualization?
 There is already a region column in the dataset, so we will use that.